 A badly cracked or broken tooth may have to be removed.
-A less severe injury could be treated with a dental crown, and in mild cases, a filling or dental bonding will do nicely.
+A less severe injury could be treated with a dental crown, and in mild cases, the tooth may just need to be filed down.

 A decayed tooth that has been ignored for a long time will eventually get its owner's attention with the amount of pain.
 Mind-blowing pain.
 It will become impossible to sleep through the night or have a moment's peace during the day.

-A person with an infected tooth should do themselves a favor and have the problem tooth treated by a dentist.
+Therefore, a person with an infected tooth should call their local dentist as soon as possible and schedule an appointment.
 Depending on the state of the tooth, the dentist may perform a root canal or extract the tooth.